Shinichi Someya, Ph.D.

 Research Profile

-The Someya Lab studies the molecular mechanisms that underlie cochlear mitochondrial dysfunction, aging, and hearing loss.
+The Someya Lab studies the molecular mechanisms that underlie sex differences in hearing, mitochondrial function, and aging.
 Our work employs molecular genetics tools to identify the genes and pathways involved in aging and mitochondrial dysfunction.
 These studies are complemented by the use of electrophysiology and histology to assess hearing function and cochlear pathology.
 We use mice as a model system because the mouse inner ear is anatomically similar to that of human and the homologies between the mouse and human genomes are well-established.

 http://someyalab.aging.ufl.edu/about-someya-lab/